-Prophet and Tools Beard Oil and Beard Comb Kit FOR MEN!
-The All-In-One Unscented Conditioner, Softening, Adds Shine and Faster Beard Growth - 0% Alcohol, Vegan and Nuts-Free Review
+Prophet and Tools Beard Oil and Beard Comb Gift Kit FOR MEN!
+The All-In-One Unscented Conditioner, Softening, Adds Shine and Faster Beard Growth - No Alcohol, Vegan and Nuts-Free!
+Made with Vitamins Review

 The main attraction to this beard oil is that it's completely, 100% vegan safe as well as being all natural.
 It's another unscented oil, which is perfect if you have your own favorite scent or just want to rock your natural smell, and it comes with a solid quality comb as well, which is excellent if you're in the market for a decent hair comb as well.
 The only downside?
 I think our two top picks are better at moisturizing and protecting the skin.
 This still does the job perfectly, well, though.

 The best hair growth stimulation oil we've seen, Beard Growther's oil works by encouraging more blood flow in the areas you apply it, delivering more key nutrients to the hair follicles and encouraging thicker hair and denser growth.
 On top of this, it's still a great beard oil.
 It smells good, if a little strong, and it's a good conditioner and moisturizer that protects all of your hair even as it grows more.
 If you've got a thin or patchy beard and want to rock the lustrous look, this is the oil you want.